Amsterdam/amsterdam.github.io/guides/back-end-projects.md

 Other (mostly smaller) projects often make use of the Flask framework.

 In recent projects the aiohttp asynchronous HTTP client/server is used.
-This framework has been extended with json functionality in the [ADD LINK]() project.

 Recently we also use golang.
 The specific practices for these projects will be described in a seperate guide.

 ## How we share code between our projects

 We are in the process of packaging our shared code.
-An example can be found in [ADD LINK HERE]() and [ADD LINK HERE]().
+Links to relevant packages will be included in this guide when they become available.

 However, you will also find shared code that has been included in other projects by simply copying its contents.

 ## Template project

 A real template project that is used to bootstrap new project does not exist within our repository.
-There exists however a project that serves more or less as our showcase project: [ADD LINK]() The setup and layout from this project can be taken as a starting point for new projects.
+There exists however a project that serves more or less as our showcase project: [Monumenten](https://github.com/Amsterdam/monumenten)
+The setup and layout from this project can be taken as a starting point for new projects.

 ## Which DBMS we use